dnmfarrell/perltricks-static/content/article/magical-tied-scalars.md

 print "\n";
 ```

 Every time I access it I get the next number in the Fibonacci series.
 Curiously, doing it this way, I'm computing a number that I'll use in the future by pushing it onto the end and returning the oldest value by shifting it off the front.
-There's no recursion here like in almost every example on the interwebs:
+There's no recursion here like in almost every example on the interwebs.

 But, it can generate other series too.
 Instead of looking at the previous two values, I can give `TIESCALAR` a different number to specify how many previous numbers to sum: